Atrika10/Javascript-Learning/Complete Js/API.md

 * The `json()` method is used to extract the data from the response.
 This method returns a Promise that resolves to the JavaScript object parsed from the JSON.

 NOTE : ` JSON stands for JavaScript Object Notation`
+* `Json` : JSON is not a part of Javascript, it's just a format.
+JSON is kind of similar type of JS object both have key value pair but both are not same, they have some differences as well.
+Example : In JSON Key should be in string format but in JS object it is not.
+In JSON, there is nothing like `undefined` but in JS object we've a proper meaning of undefined.
 ## Example :

 ```